 PM as black carbon and soot can also contribute to climate change.
 Black carbon is a short-lived climate pollutant which when in the atmosphere absorbs heat and light leading to atmospheric warming and also can affect meteorology (such as the formation of clouds and weather patterns).
 Due to the nature of the material, it can circulate globally and as a result when it is deposited on snow and ice it reduces the reflective ability leading to localised heating and melting of the surrounding areas and again resulting in an overall warming effect.

 Exposure to PM and other air pollutants has been linked to a variety of conditions which may impact on our health.
 Further information on the impacts of air pollution on health is available from Public Health Scotland (PHS).
+Information on how air pollution affects your health and the actions you can take to help prevent harm can also be found on NHS inform.

 This page was added on 04 Oct 2024